The Seelie Court, the House of Morning

 Presence, clarity, ease.
 Prosperity, abundance, hospitality.
 Rest, reflection, healing.
 Comfort, joy, appreciation.
 Enlightenment, gratitude, fulfillment.
 Truth, integrity, romance.
 Acceptance, resourcefulness, opportunity.
 Resilience, optimism, courage.
 Visionary, curiosity, belief.

 Feeling every dawning’s gift.
 Hard to get, bright to hold.
 Safe haven as something that is built.
 More than enough to share.
 How a grain of sand becomes a pearl, a strand of silk becomes lace, the sun comes up and tries again tomorrow.
 Honey and chandeliers, glitter and glamour.
 The satin of a sigh, the soft of a secret, the ethereal trails of ichor.
 Low whispers in a ballroom.
 A smile still bares teeth.
-Kisses like a signature, the loans offered never payable.
+Kisses like a signature, stellar warmth requitable.
 All the fineries and all their hidden costs.
+No matter how dark it gets, a spark always survives.

 The Unseelie Court, the House of Evening